d3/d3-scale/README.md

 <a name="pow_domain" href="#pow_domain">#</a> <i>pow</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified array of numbers.
 The array must contain two or more numbers.
 If the elements in the given array are not numbers, they will be coerced to numbers.
-If *numbers* is not specified, returns the scale’s current domain.
+If *domain* is not specified, returns the scale’s current domain.

 As with [*linear*.domain](#linear_domain), this method can accept more than two values for the domain and range, thus resulting in a “polypower” scale.